 Fire Drills: When the bells ring throughout the Pre-Release Center, all residents must immediately leave the building and gather outside.
-Residents will report to their unit Resident Supervisor on the grassy area on the far side of the parking lot closest to the fence.
+Residents from housing units will report and congregate in the grassy area of the parking lot under their designated posted sign.
+Each sign post has a sign stating "Emergency Evacuation Location, Unit 1, Unit 2, Unit 3, Unit 4,"...
 In other emergency situations not requiring evacuation, directions will be communicated to residents by the staff.

 Grounds: During daylight hours, residents may be outside in the central recreational area provided there is not conflict with job search hours or other required activities.
 This is the area between the modular classroom and building that contains the basketball court, grassy area adjacent to the basketball court and building, and the patio off the dining room.
 The central recreational area may be used for non-contact catching and passing games, however, football games, soccer games, and contact basketball games are not permitted.
 Barbering and hairstyling is not allowed anywhere inside of the facility nor outside on the facility grounds.
 Residents may not be in the central recreational areas after sundown.
 All other ground areas are off limits.
 The parking lot and front entrance are to be used only when coming and going from the Center.
-The unit patios are considered part of the housing unit and may be used by residents unit individuals curfew hours.
+The unit patios are considered part of the housing unit and may be used by resident's within curfew hours.
 Residents are not permitted to walk outside from one unit patio to another via the grassy area or go behind the building unless engaged in approved activities.